-The Work Detail Program addressed the areas of accountability and responsibility for the assigned youth.
-The youth are assigned to the program by the Court, Probation Department or the Diversion Department to complete assigned hours as a consequence for their unruly or delinquent behavior.
+The Work Detail Program addressed the areas of accountability and responsibility for the assigned youths.
+The youths are assigned to the program by the Court, Probation Department or the Diversion Department to complete assigned hours as a consequence for their unruly or delinquent behavior.
 Eight (8) non-profit work sites are committed to assisting the Juvenile Court with this program in an arrangement mutually beneficial for all parties.
+In addition, several youths were assigned to assist maintenance and clean-up crews during the Muskingum County fair.
 Many of the youth in this program have not had the opportunity to work in a positive setting with responsible adult supervision.